kingzamzon/docs/docs/migration/overview.md

 :::

 If you wish to continue using these access control conditions for encryption or signing JWTs, please continue using the V2 SDK.
-But still we will recommend users to migrate to V3 SDK as it supports our new networks, `habanero` and `manzano`, which are not supported by V2 SDK.
+But we strongly recommend users to migrate to V3 SDK as it supports our new networks, `habanero` and `manzano`, which are not supported by V2 SDK.

 Alternatively, here are some general instructions for migrating to use the new encryption scheme: